DHTMLX/docs-diagram/docs/api/editor/setviewmode_method.md

 ### Description

-@short: sets the mode of Diagram Editor
+@short: Sets the mode of Diagram Editor

 ### Usage